 The whole “you should mindlessly sign this template or OMG the legal fees!” argument is just one more example of the sleight-of-hand rhetoric peddled by very clever investors to dupe founders into penny wise, pound foolish decisions that end up lining an investor’s pocket.
 It can take only a few sentences, or even the deletion of a handful of words, to make the economics of a seed instrument more balanced.
 Smart entrepreneurs understand that experienced advisors can be extremely valuable (and efficient) “equalizers” in these sorts of negotiations.

 One might argue that YC’s shift (as an accelerator and investor) from overly founder-biased to overly investor-biased docs parallels the natural pricing progression of a company that initially needed to subsidize adoption, but has now achieved market leverage.
-Low-ball pricing early to get traction (be very founder friendly), but once you’ve got the brand and market dominance, ratchet it up (drop the hard terms).
+Low-ball pricing early to get traction (be very founder friendly), but once you’ve got the brand and market dominance, ratchet it up (bring in the hard terms).
 Tread carefully.
 YC is more than entitled to significantly change the economics of their own investments.
 But the full implications of the shift need to be spelled out, before entrepreneurs start running with it on their own non-YC deals.
 The old pre-money SAFE was so startup friendly from a control standpoint that many investors refused to sign one.
 The new post-money SAFE is at the opposite extreme in terms of economics, and deserves to be treated as a niche security utilized only when more balanced structures won’t work.

 The most important thing any startup team needs to understand for seed fundraising is that a fully “standard” approach does not exist, and will not exist so long as entrepreneurs and investors continue to carry different priorities, and companies continue to operate in different contexts.
 Certainly a number of prominent investor voices want to suggest that a standard exists, and conveniently, it’s a standard they drafted; but it’s really just one option among many, all of which should be treated as flexibly negotiable for the context.

 Another important lesson is that “founder friendliness” (or at least the appearance of it) in startup ecosystems is a business development strategy for investors to get deal flow, and it by no means eliminates the misaligned incentives of investors (including accelerators).
 At your exit, there are one of two pockets the money can go into: the common stock or the investors.
 No amount of “friendliness” changes the fact that every cap table adds up to 100%.
 Treat the fundraising advice of investors – even the really super nice, helpful, “founder friendly,” “give first,” “mission driven,” “we’re not really here for the money” ones – accordingly.
+The most clever way to win a zero-sum game is to convince the most naive players that it’s not a zero-sum game.

 Don’t get me wrong, “friendly” investors are great.
 I like them way more than the hard-driving vultures of yesteryear.
 But let’s not drink so much kool-aid that we forget they are, still, investors who are here to make money that could otherwise go to the common stock; not your BFFs, and certainly not philanthropists to your entrepreneurial dreams.